All Episodes

 This is not a faked New York Times story, but you have to be careful these days.

-New York Times, September 3rd, 1896.
+New York Times, September 3rd, 1896, reports have been received here.

-This from Yokohama, Japan.
+This is from Yokohama, Japan.

 Reports have been received here that a great earthquake ravaged the northeast provinces of Japan on Monday night, destroying the town of Rokugo and other towns in that section.

-Thousands of persons are reported to have been killed, and many more injured, while the damage to property is incalculable.
+Thousands of persons are reported to have been killed and many more injured while the damage to property is incalculable.

 On the same day of the earthquake in the north of Japan, the southern coasts of the country were swept by a typhoon, which destroyed a vast amount of property and caused the loss of many lives.

-The territory visited by the earthquake was similarly ravaged last June, when many towns were destroyed by an earthquake and an accompanying tidal wave, which caused an estimated loss of 30,000 lives.
+The territory visited by the earthquake was similarly ravaged last June when many towns were destroyed by an earthquake and an accompanying tidal wave, which caused an estimated loss of 30,000 lives.

 This has happened before.